Code-Sploit/Odyssey/README.md

 ### Structures

-- `GraphicsPosition`: Represents a position in 3D space.
+- `GraphicsPosition`: Represents a position in 3D space. (used by graphics)
 - `GraphicsColor`: Represents a color with RGB components.
 - `GraphicsVelocity`: Represents velocity in 3D space.
 - `GraphicsSphere`: Represents a sphere object with position, velocity, color, and radius.
 - `GraphicsLine`: Represents a line object with start and end positions, color, and optional links to other objects.
+- `UniversePosition`: Represents a position in 3D space. (used by universe logic)
+- `UniverseBlock`: Represents a universe block
+- `Universe`: Represents the unviverse containing a 3D array of UniverseBlocks
+- `Atom`: Represents an atom containing some data about the atom

 ### Enums